Why Is the Graceful Leap of Joyful Dolphins a Celebration of Life’s Endless Wonders? (2025)

 Play behaviour, bonding, and the role of dopamine-like responses

-We define play as voluntary, repetitive actions done without an immediate survival need.
-Dolphins engage in object play, chasing, and gentle sparring.
-These bouts help calves build motor skills and test social rules.
+Play is defined as a voluntary, repetitive activity that serves no immediate survival function.
+Dolphins engage in object play, chasing, and gentle sparring, and these behaviours help calves develop motor coordination and understand social roles.

 Group dynamics: how social structures encourage leaps